NotAShelf/blog.notashelf.dev/notes/2025-xx-xx-insecurities-remedies-i.md

    system is to remain ever-vigilant.

 > Some hardening options will disable access to certain paths, or make them
 > read-only for the service.
-This is quite helpful in theory, but not every
+This is quite helpful, in theory, but not every
 > program is written intelligently and as such, not all programs will fail
 > gracefully when they are missing access to a path.
 Sometimes the service will
 > fail, and you will not be able to tell why.
 This is exactly why you must treat